akiradeveloper/norpc/README.md

 **norpc utilizes Tower ecosystem.**
 The core of the Tower ecosystem is an abstraction called `Service` which is like a function from `Request` to `Response`.
-The ecosystem has many decorators to add new behavior to the existing `Service`.
+The ecosystem has many decorators to add new behavior to an existing `Service`.

 The client requests is coming from the top-left of the stacks and flows down to the bottom-right.
 The client and server is connected by async channel driven by Tokio runtime so there is no overhead for the serialization